caseymacaluso/python-ds-ml/README.md

   - Recommender Systems
   - Principal Component Analysis
   - Natural Language Processing
+  - Neural Nets and Deep Learning (in progress)

 Sections that are going to be added soon:
-- [ ] Neural Nets and Deep Learning
 - [ ] Big Data and Spark